Great Yarmouth and Gorleston Allotment Association

 Planning your planting and sowing is very important, much is made of the mystique of gardening but essentially with warmth and water most crops will do perfectly well in reasonable soil conditions.

-That is not to say crops can not be improved with care and due diligence or just TLC !
+That is not to say crops can't be improved with care and due diligence or just TLC !

 They may even survive the first season without any added nutrition - however it is highly recommended to order (ask the Site secretary for advice to supplier) and 'dig in' some Farm MUCK as soon as possible.